Skip to main content

 }

 Make sure to take note of the Custom API ID returned, you must replace :customApiId in the following step with the Custom API ID.
+Additionally, ensure that data.allow_upserts is set to true, this allows to perform upserts for Custom API Entries.

 Create Custom Fields

-Create Custom Field - slug
+Create Custom Field - sku

 curl -X POST "https://useast.api.elasticpath.com/v2/settings/extensions/custom-apis/:customApiId/fields" \